koreo-dev/koreo.dev/docs/getting-started/quick-start.md

 The `stamp-deployment` ResourceFunction updates a Deployment by adding a `hello` label to the resource's metadata.
 First, we specify the resource we want to interface with using `apiConfig`.
 This configures the resource `apiVersion`, `kind`, `name`, and `namespace`.
-Notice that `namespace` is set to `=inputs.namespace`, which is a Koreo Expression that evaluates to the `namespace` input passed into the Function.
+Notice that `name` and `namespace` are set to `=inputs.name` and `=inputs.namespace`, respectively.
+These are Koreo Expressions that evaluate to the `name` and `namespace` inputs passed into the Function.
 Additionally, we set `owned` to `false`, indicating that we do not want Koreo to add the parent Deployment to the resource's `metadata.ownerReferences`.
 This would be a circular reference since the parent Deployment is also the resource we are updating.

 We specify the update to the resource we want to apply in `resource`.
 Specifically, we are adding a new `hello` metadata label whose value is `=inputs.name`.
-This is a Koreo expression that will evaluate to the `name` input passed into the Function.

 Lastly, we disable `create`, indicating that we do not want the resource to be created in the event that it's missing.
 Instead, we are only interested in updating existing Deployments.

 :::note
-The definition provided to `resource` acts as a _patch_, meaning Kubernetes will merge the values when updating the resource.
+By default, the definition provided to `resource` acts as a _patch_, meaning Kubernetes will merge the values when updating the resource.
 For instance, if the Deployment has existing labels, these will be preserved when the `hello` label is added.
 :::

 The corresponding FunctionTest shows how we can validate the behavior of